-Our balance sheet reflects cash and cash equivalents of \$1.4 billion at December 31, 2014 and \$1.3 billion at December 31, 2013.
-Included in the December 31, 2014 and 2013 cash and cash equivalents balance is \$533.8 million and \$538.4 million, respectively, of cash received that includes the face value of tickets sold on behalf of clients and the clients' share of convenience and order processing charges, or client cash.
+Our balance sheet reflects cash and cash equivalents of \$1.3 billion at December 31, 2015 and \$1.4 billion at December 31, 2014.
+Included in the December 31, 2015 and 2014 cash and cash equivalents balance is \$549.0 million and \$533.8 million, respectively, of cash received that includes the face value of tickets sold on behalf of our ticketing clients and their share of service charges that we refer to as client cash.
 We generally do not utilize client cash for our own financing or investing activities as the amounts are payable to clients on a regular basis.
-Our foreign subsidiaries held approximately \$477.1 million in cash and cash equivalents, excluding client cash, at December 31, 2014.
+Our foreign subsidiaries held approximately \$550.0 million in cash and cash equivalents, excluding client cash, at December 31, 2015.
 We do not intend to repatriate these funds, but if we did, we would need to accrue and pay United States federal and state income taxes on any future repatriations, net of applicable foreign tax credits.
 We may from time to time enter into borrowings under our revolving credit facility.
-If the original maturity of these borrowings is ninety days or less, we present the borrowings and subsequent repayments on a net basis in the statement of cash flows to better represent our financing activities.
-Our balance sheet reflects current and long-term debt of \$2.1 billion at December 31, 2014 and \$1.8 billion at December 31, 2013.
-Our weighted-average cost of debt, excluding the debt discounts and including the debt premium on our term loans and notes, was 4.3% at December 31, 2014.
+If the original maturity of these borrowings is 90 days or less, we present the borrowings and subsequent repayments on a net basis in the statement of cash flows to better represent our financing activities.
+Our balance sheet reflects total net debt of \$2.0 billion at December 31, 2015 and 2014.
+Our weighted-average cost of debt, excluding the unamortized debt discounts and debt issuance costs and including the debt premium on our term loans and notes, was 4.2% at December 31, 2015.